 I pride myself in using this method as a factor in forming opinions, but it’s not common.
-That said, no one thinks that their own method is anything less than perfect, no matter how one-sided their arguments are.
+That said, no one thinks that their own method is anything less than perfect, no matter how ill-informed their arguments are.

 I’ve met people who do the same thing I do and wind up (slightly) on the other side of where I stand.
 I respect that.
 I can talk to these people, and I respect these people, despite forming a different opinion at the end of the day.
 I also highly respect them because they’re the type to call out their own side for irrational logic or behavior, and will tell me when I make a good point contrary to their own believes (I’ll do the same).
 Pragmatism is a great thing.